#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 Symptoms may include chest pain, difficulty breathing, tenderness, swelling, or sharp pain when moving or coughing.
 Because chest injuries can sometimes be life-threatening, seeing a ER doctor immediately is recommended.

-Knee and leg injuries are common after a car accident, especially in front-end collisions where the lower body may strike the dashboard, door, or center console.
+Knee and leg injuries are common in front-end collisions where the lower body may strike the dashboard, door, or center console.

 These injuries can range from bruises and cuts to more serious conditions like fractures, dislocations, ligament tears (such as ACL or MCL tears), and damage to the meniscus or cartilage in the knee.